Individual Commuter Tickets (ICTs) are being retired with the new system. Existing ICTs will be valid for parking through Friday, December 31, 2021.

 - Switch to one of the Pay-per-use (PPUP) lots located around campus.
 PPUP gives you access to one specific lot.
 You pay only when you park and are billed every pay period for the days you use.
 PPUP access must initially be set up through the Transportation Services office and you must be payroll-deduction eligible.

 Locations: Portage Bay Garage, E12, N29, W08, W44, W45

 - Use the new Daily permits.
 These give you access to dozens of lots across campus, subject to availability on any given day.
-You select the day and lot you want to park in on that day.
-You can purchase Daily permits online any time from the same day you park to up to two weeks in advance.
+You select the day and lot you want to park in, and can purchase Daily permits online anytime from the same day you park, to up to two weeks in advance.
 Daily permits are not eligible for payroll deduction.